 Food and drink at GlasGLOW

 If you’re heading to the GlasGLOW night, the organisers ask that you do not take food or drink into the park and there is a strict no alcohol policy but we didn’t spot any bag searches on our visit.
 There are several food vans which are pretty central within the route selling pizza and burgers, churros and various other hot meals and drinks.
 There is also a stop further on in the park that you can buy and toast marshmallows on an open fire which is a nice addition.
 Prices didn’t seem too high especially for the surrounding Glasgow West End with burgers between £4 and £7.

 If you want to head out before or after there are many options along nearby Byres Road, Ashton Lane or Great Western Road and the various spots around the West End.
 Many of the restaurants and cafes in the local vicinity are also offering discounts and special offers for GlasGLOW ticket holders so have a look to see what options are available if you want to make a night of it.
-Remember that, due to the event, the West End is busier than normal so you may want to book ahead and factor in extra waiting times for your night.
+Remember that, due to the event, the West End is busier than normal and possible ongoing lockdown restriction may impact booking so you may want to plan ahead and factor in extra waiting times for your night.

 Getting there and parking at GlasGLOW

 Public transport is the best option for getting to the Botanic Gardens.
 There are a large number of buses from the city centre and elsewhere into the West End with most stopping along Great Western Road.
 If you are heading by train the nearest stops are Hyndland, approx 20 minutes away, or Partick train station which is around 25 to 30 minutes walk to the entrance.
 The subway is also a good option and Hillhead underground station in only a five minute wander along Byres Road.